baileedastugue/Word-Guess-Game/README.md

 - Dynamically update various statistics throughout the game

 *Future developments:*
-- Remove all pop-ups
-- Greater responsiveness between the background, bubble, and chicken
+- alert the user when they have won

 *Skills utilized:*
 - JavaScript